miho/VMF-Tutorials/VMF-Tutorial-05/README.md

 ### Instantiating Objects

-for this tutorial we are going to use the following model:
+For this tutorial we are going to use the following model:

 ```java
 package eu.mihosoft.vmf.tutorial05.vmfmodel;